Law, Justice & Culture Early Assurance Program

 - Complete a bachelor’s and a master’s degree in an accelerated program.

-- Guarantee a slot in the master’s program by earning conditional admission now.
+- Guarantee a seat in the master’s program by earning conditional admission now.

 - Choose from a variety of undergraduate majors.